nguyenlinh171/recipe-app-api/README.md

 -Run unit test again - Expected result OK cmd docker-compose run app sh -c "python manage.py test && flake8"

-TEST 2: EMAIL ADDRESS IS NORMALIZED
--Normalise the email address that the users sign up with.
+TEST 2: EMAIL ADDRESS IS NORMALIZED - MAKE THE DOMAIN PART OF THE EMAIL LOWERCASE -Normalise the email address that the users sign up with.
 The 2nd part of the user domain name is case-insensitive so we want to make that part all lowercase every time the users login to the system.
 -Add this feature to our create user function in test_models.py, run test -Add this feature to models.py - add normalize_email, a helper function that comes with the BaseUserManager